 Other regulatory requirements

 Regulatory authorities set minimum capital requirements that vary by activity and jurisdiction.
-In addition, most jurisdictions require companies to have a physical presence in the UAE, either through an office in the country or in a specific free zone.
+In addition, most jurisdictions require companies to have a physical presence in the country, either through an office in the country or in a specific free zone.

 Are you exploring developing your blockchain project in the United Arab Emirates?